rspamd/rspamd/doc/markdown/architecture/index.md

 ## Metrics

-Rules in rspamd define a logic of checks, but it is required to set up weights for each rule.
-(For rspamd, weight means `significance`.)
+Rules in Rspamd define a logic of checks, but it is required to set up weights for each rule.
+(For Rspamd, weight means `significance`.)
 Rules with a greater absolute value of weight are considered more important.
 The weight of rules is defined in `metrics`.
 Each metric is a set of grouped rules with specific weights.
 For example, we may define the following weights for our SPF rules:

 - `SPF_ALLOW`: -1
 - `SPF_DENY`: 2